Curriculum

 Mathematics

 SPH tailors and adjusts several math curricula into the academic programs to align with our holistic approach.
-Math in Focus, a Singapore-based curriculum and Common Core from the US, are some examples of math curricula we adopted and combined with the IB or Cambridge programs, according to what each campus offers.
+Math in Focus, a Singapore-based curriculum, and Common Core from the US, are some examples of math curricula that we adopted and combined with IB or Cambridge programs, according to what each campus offers.

-We believe math is more than just memorizing formulas.
-Hence, in all our math classes, teachers encourage students to understand ‘the-why’ and connect concepts with real-life applications through problem-solving and deeper discussions.
+We believe that math is more than just memorizing formulas.
+In all our math classes, teachers encourage students to understand ‘the-why’ and connect concepts with real-life applications through problem-solving and deeper discussions.

-Learning math is also a window to see the wonder of God’s creation, which can be better understood through the study of the order, structure, and design of mathematics.
+Learning math is also a window to see the wonder of God’s creation which can be understood more fully through the study of the order, structure and design of mathematics.

 Science

-Recognizing the wonders of the natural world, SPH students are taught to develop a sense of awe and admiration, which inspires their drive to seek and discover the physical world.
-SPH understands science is not about content or a body of facts that explain the natural world.
+In recognition of the wonders of the natural world, SPH students are taught to develop a sense of awe and admiration, thus motivating them to seek and discover the wonders behind the natural world.
+SPH understands that science is not about content or a body of facts that explain the natural world.
 Instead, we use science as a process to discover new knowledge.
-SPH adopts an experiential learning method, most evident through hands-on scientific observations in its laboratory spaces.
-The end goal points to students’ discovery of God the Creator who creates and designs all things in nature.
+SPH adopts an experiential learning method which is most evident in hands-on scientific observations in its laboratory spaces.
+The end goal points to the students’ discovery of God the Creator who creates and designs all things in nature.

 • Science